CloudBoltSoftware/cb-applet/README.md

 - `package-lock.json`: Lock file for npm (don't edit this directly).
 - `README.md`: This file.
 - `vite.config.js`: Configuration for Vite.
+- `.vscode/extensions.json`: If using VS Code editor, this file includes a list of helpful extension suggestions

 ### Dependencies